Kitashi14/DevBoost/README.md

-# DevBoost Extension Features
+# DevBoost

-DevBoost is a Visual Studio Code extension designed to supercharge developer productivity with AI-powered automation and workflow enhancements.
-Here are the key features:
+Create interactive buttons that execute specific command chains or script files.
+Enhance any prompt or text with one click or provide more context for detailed enhancement.

-## Main Features
+## SmartCmd Features

-- **SmartCmd Automation Buttons**
+- **Automation Buttons**
   - Create one-click buttons for your most-used commands
   - AI analyzes your workflow to suggest useful automations
   - Manually create custom buttons without AI if you prefer